GiammarcoBozzelli/App-Stores-Analysis/README.md

 - Remember to comment the lines of code (this will help for the exam)

 ## Domande prof:
-- Cambiare nomi categorie a mano o con python?
+- Cambiare nomi categorie a mano o con python?  --> python
-- Al FRA: omertà o non omertà? (post aperitivo)
+- Al FRA: omertà o non omertà? (post aperitivo) --> omertà
 ___

 ## Question n.
 1